watson-developer-cloud/node-red-labs/utilities/dropbox_setup/README.md

 # Dropbox setup

-For many of the Watson Labs the Dropbox and Box Node-RED nodes are used.
+For many of the Watson Labs the Dropbox node is used.
 The information in this section describes how to create a Dropbox account and what artifacts are needed to obtain files from the repositories.

 ##Setup